Functions Development Guidelines

 or the pubnub.triggerRequestFunction()

-but the same is applicable to the other two methods.
+, but the same is applicable to the other two methods.

-Modules for chained functions
+Modules/Packages for chained Functions

 Chain Functions

-Let's take an example, you want to capture a publish messages sent on hello-world, and send it to your hello-logger
+Let's take an example, you want to capture a publish messages sent on the hello-world

 -

-Create an On Before Publish or Fire "hello-logger" function:
+Create an On Before Publish or Fire "hello-logger" Function:

 export default (request) => {